NatronGitHub/Natron/Documentation/source/devel/PythonReference/NatronEngine/Param.rst

 	:param otherView: :class:`str<PySide.QtCore.QString>`
 	:rtype: :class:`bool<PySide.QtCore.bool>`

-Set this parameter as a slave of *otherParam*.
+This parameter will share the value of *otherParam*.
 They need to be both of the same *type* but may vary in dimension, as long as *thisDimension* is valid according to the number of dimensions of this parameter and *otherDimension* is valid according to the number of dimensions of *otherParam*.